-20. For the purposes of paragraphs 11 to 14, if the employee is a casual employee, the deadline for enrolment would be 10 days rather than 60 days and mandatory contributions for the employee by both the employer and the employee should be made from the employee's 18th birthday.
-In all other examples set out above, if the employee is a casual employee who is a member of an industry scheme and his employer has agreed with the approved trustee to make mandatory contributions on the next working day (other than a Saturday) immediately subsequent to the payment of a relevant income for the relevant contribution period, then the contributions would be due on the next working day subsequent to the payment day of the relevant income rather than on the tenth day after the end of the contribution period.
+20. For the purposes of paragraphs 11 to 14, if the relevant employee is a casual employee, the deadline for enrolment would be 10 days rather than 60 days and mandatory contributions for the employee by both the employer and the employee should be made from the employee's 18th birthday.
+In all other examples set out above, if the relevant employee is a casual employee who is a member of an industry scheme and his employer has agreed with the approved trustee to make mandatory contributions on the day when relevant income is paid to the employee, then the contributions would be due on the payment day of the relevant income rather than on the tenth day after the end of the contribution period.